-In 1987 two forces led the administration of Harvard Medical School to consider creating a new “quadrangle-based” department devoted to health policy.
+In 1987, two forces led the administration of Harvard Medical School to consider creating a new “quadrangle-based” department devoted to health policy.
 The first was the belief that health care policy was becoming more relevant to physicians at all stages of their careers.
-The second was the pending arrival of Joseph P. Newhouse, PhD, as the new leader of the university-wide Division of Health Policy Research and Education.
+The second was the pending arrival of Joseph P. Newhouse as the new leader of the university-wide Division of Health Policy Research and Education.

-Starting a new department in any medical school was challenging, particularly because there were no obvious roadmaps describing optimal types and numbers of faculty, students, or postdoctoral fellows; kinds of courses suitable for medical students; and the scope of a multidisciplinary research portfolio.
-At that time, most health policy groups were located either in schools of public health with faculty who were drawn largely from the social sciences or in research groups whose primary mission was not academic.
+Starting a new department in any medical school was challenging, particularly because there were no obvious roadmaps to describe optimal types and numbers of faculty, students, or postdoctoral fellows, kinds of courses suitable for medical students, or the scope of a multidisciplinary research portfolio.
+At that time, most health policy groups were located either in schools of public health with faculty who were drawn largely from the social sciences, or in research groups whose primary mission was not academic.

-Early on, there was immediate need for another social scientist, and Paul Cleary identified Edward Guadagnoli from Brown University as the best candidate.
+Early on, there was immediate need for another social scientist.
+Paul Cleary identified Edward Guadagnoli from Brown University as the best candidate.
 This new group, along with colleagues from the Brigham and Women’s Hospital, organized its first collaborative research project—one of the first Patient Outcome Research Teams (PORTs) on acute myocardial infarction.
 This grant provided a model for research that has continued to this day: multidisciplinary groups that always have a statistician devoting a significant amount of time to the project, a physician, and one or two social scientists.